 “I think I’m learning that one,” I said, thinking of the guards.

 “Stay strong, and remember that you are a powerful student.
 I won’t admit it to just anyone, of course, but you may be one of the strongest students I’ve ever taught.”

 “Evanor wouldn’t believe it,” she replied jokingly.

 With that, she spun me around and pushed me onto the boat ramp.
 “Get on then, young Sepher.
-Go and learn the magic of fire.”
+Go and become a Flamecaller like you always wanted.”

 “Thank you,” I said.
 “I mean it.
 Thank you for everything.
 I’ll miss you.”

 “No need for that,” she said.
 “You’ll see me again soon enough.”

 I was about to say more, and she was gone.